fabiandeneuville/fabiandeneuville/README.md

-### Hi there 👋, I'm Fabian, a Junior full-stack Web developer !
+### Hi there 👋, I'm Fabian, a Junior front-end Web developer !

 ---